 Duragesic® is the brand name for the Fentanyl transdermal patch used in chronic pain management.
 Actiq is a solid form of Fentanyl, meant for slow dissolution in the mouth, comes on a stick and looks very similar to a lollipop.
 Actiq is intended for opiate-tolerant individuals and is effective in treating breakthrough pain in those battling cancer.
 Carfentanil (Wildnil) has a painkilling potency 10,000 times that of morphine and is used by veterinarians to immobilize large animals.
 Accidental contact with a new or used patch of Fentanyl has shown to have serious, if not fatal, side effect in people, especially children.
 Therefore, caution must be used when storing and disposing of patched properly.

 Abuse and misuse of Fentanyl exceedingly dangerous.
 The most severe effects of Fentanyl abuse are overdose and death.
 A definitive symptom of Fentanyl overdose is acute suppression of breathing.
 Similar to a drug overdose of any kind, side effects involving respiratory function are life-threatening and require immediate medical attention.
 If left unattended, suppressed breathing could result in death.

 Fentanyl abuse and addiction can have many consequences, some of which are deadly.
 Contact a doctor right away if you experience any of the following symptoms below when taking Fentanyl.

-Withdrawal from this opioid drug in particular is usually the most severe during the first few days after use of the drug is stopped.
-Common Fentanyl withdrawal symptoms can include:
+Withdrawal from this opioid drug, in particular, is usually the most severe during the first few days after use is stopped.
+Common Fentanyl withdrawal symptoms include: